AlephEleven/Tensorflow-Image-Class-ASAP/README.md

 - How to use any of the other modules (Searching for a documentation/youtube tutorials should be good enough to learn them)

-- How to classify multiple objects in an image
+- How to classify multiple objects in an image (Object Detection by youtuber Chris Dahms https://www.youtube.com/watch?v=rWFg6R5ccOc)

 - Anything else unrelated to this tutorial